D3SOX/microg-play-store-workarounds/README.md

 ### 7. Test Play Integrity with a Play-installed checker

-For the cleanest result, install the checker through the real Play Store after the migration.
-This avoids confusing a device-integrity problem with an app `UNRECOGNIZED_VERSION` or licensing/provenance problem.
+Install the checker through the real Play Store after the migration.
+This keeps app recognition or licensing problems separate from device-integrity problems.

-Look separately at:
+Check these fields separately:

 ```text
 appRecognitionVerdict